gsarti/website-content/content/post/iclr2020-transformers/index.md

 ![](assets/hierarchical_accumulation.png)

 A weakness of the standard Transformer is the absence of inductive biases to account for the hierarchical structure of language.
-This is due in part to the difficulty in operating with tree-like structures usually modeled by recurrent or recursive mechanisms while maintaining the constant parallel time complexity of self-attention.
+This is due in part to the difficulty in operating with tree-like structures that are usually modeled by recurrent or recursive mechanisms while maintaining the constant parallel time complexity of self-attention.

 The proposed solution leverages constituency parses of input text to build a tree of hidden states, using **hierarchical accumulation** to build the value of non-terminals as the aggregation of lower representations in the tree.
 The final output representation is built by performing a **weighted aggregation** of branch-level representations.